Click on any of the following links for information:

 An interdisciplinary studies minor includes 18 semester hours in two or more fields, nine of which are advanced and all of which are outside the student’s major.

-- University Studies.
-A minimum of 43 semester hours in general studies is required for a degree (see University Studies Requirements).
+- Core Curriculum Requirement.
+A minimum of 42 semester hours in general studies is required for a degree (see Core Curriculum Requirements).

 - Advanced Level Requirement.
 A student must complete at least 36 semester hours at the advanced level (300 or 400 level courses).
 No advanced course from a junior or community college will be credited toward meeting advanced-level degree requirements unless specified below.
 A minimum of 60 semester hours must be completed at a senior level institution.
 Specific initiatives targeted at facilitating community college transfer to a four-year university are exceptions to this rule.
 The initiatives include the Bachelor of Applied Arts and Sciences degree program and other degree programs, including students who transfer in with the Associate of Arts in Teaching degree, for which the combined number of hours in the Texas Higher Education Coordinating Board approved transfer core and field of student curricula exceed 50% of total hours required for the degree.

-- Institutional Requirement - Students must complete 25 percent of degree requirements from Texas A&M-Commerce per the Southern Association of Colleges and Schools (SACS).
+- Institutional Requirement.
+Students must complete 25% of degree requirements from Texas A&M-Commerce per the Southern Association of Colleges and Schools (SACS).
 Extension and correspondence credits may be used to satisfy residence requirements.

 - an overall 2.00 average;